guydav/academic-kickstart/content/authors/admin/_index.md

 bio: PhD student in Data Science by day, avid cook and Ultimate Frisbee player by night.

 interests:
-- Cognitively-inspired machine learning
+- Cognitive representations of tasks and games
-- Multitask / meta / continual learning
+- Exploration, generalization, and task-conditioned RL
-- Deep reinforcement learning
+- Object representations and object-centric reasoning

 education:
   courses: